-- Trump does not have a clear and comprehensive financial services agenda. - However, he has championed specific causes, like crypto, and believes in a deregulatory agenda that may favor innovation in fintech such as decentralized finance and peer to peer lending. - In his prior administration, he was seen as friendly to the industry, though some on Wall Street note that his trade war with China was costly and his administration was marked by greater instability.
+- Neither candidate has a clear and comprehensive financial services agenda. - In particular, it's not clear how progressive Harris intends her financial services agenda to be-although she has pursued enforcement actions against large banks as California AG, she is also seen by some as more open to business interests while focusing on consumer protection. - Trump has championed specific causes, like crypto, and believes in a deregulatory agenda that may favor innovation in fintech such as decentralized finance and peer to peer lending.
+In his prior Administration, he was seen as friendly to the industry, though some on Wall Street note that his trade war with China was costly and his Administration was marked by greater instability.